dailystory/docs/articles/features/emails.md

 * <code>hello@dailystory.com</code>

 > A good best practice is to use a descriptive name in the from if the email isn't coming from a person.
+##### Subject
 The Subject should be a descriptive introduction to the body of your email message.
+The subject may contain merge tags.
+##### Body
 The Body of your email contains the message you want to send.
+The body may contain merge tags.

 > While it is possible to edit the HTML of the email and use style sheets, be aware that it is best to use inline styles as most email clients do not recognize style sheets.

-#### Email Merge Tags
+### Email Merge Tags
 In both the subject and body of your email you can include Merge Tags:
 <table class="table">
 <tbody>